 Ph.D., M.S.
 California Institute of Technology, B.A.
 Northwestern University

-Cary Frydman is an economist who specializes in behavioral finance, neurofinance, and experimental economics.
-He studies investor behavior and choice under risk using a combination of data on brain activity, eye-movements, trading decisions and lottery choices.
-He is the recipient of an NSF CAREER award and currently serves as an Associate Editor for the Review of Finance.
-His work has been published in the leading finance journals and he has won awards for both his research and teaching in the core curriculum at Marshall.
+Cary Frydman is an economist who specializes in behavioral finance and experimental economics.
+His research is interdisciplinary, drawing on principles from psychology and neuroscience to answer questions in finance and economics.
+He is the recipient of an NSF CAREER award and currently serves as an Associate Editor for the Review of Financial Studies, Journal of Financial Economics, and Review of Finance.
+His work has been published in the leading finance and economics journals and he has won awards for both his research and teaching in the core curriculum at Marshall.

 () "Relative Wealth Concerns in Portfolio Choice: Neural and Behavioral Evidence ,".